sofia-fischer/philo-blog/content/posts/2026-02-refactoring.md

 #### Replace Primitive with Object

 Packing a primitive into an object provides a single point of validation, data extraction, and defines the value.
-Objects can answer the questions about the data like "is this `amount` in cent or euro?", "Do telephone numbers allways include a country code?", "Can this `length` be negative?".
+Objects can answer the questions about the data like "is this `amount` in cent or euro?", "Do telephone numbers always include a country code?", "Can this `length` be negative?".
 Such objects also provide space for comparing or calculating.
 This is strongly tied, but not limited to [Parameter Objects](#introduce-parameter-object)